life-at-the-frontier/socialFrontiers/README.md

 The INLA package must be installed.
 See: https://www.r-inla.org/download-install

-### Installing from local files

-Download this GitHub repository and install the socialFrontiers_0.0.0.9000.tar.gz file.

 ### Installing from github:

 This is a bit more involved than the local install option.
 Run this code (need `devtools` package).